 - Loss of appetite

-If you notice these symptoms in your cat, call the vet immediately.
+However, if you notice any of the above symptoms in your cat, call the vet immediately.
 This may be a life-threatening medical emergency.
 Your cat’s life depends on getting prompt medical care.

-There’s no known antidote to kalanchoe toxicity in cats.
-However, the vet may choose to induce vomiting, use activated charcoal, as well as provide hydration through an IV.
+There’s no known antidote to kalanchoe toxicity in cats., If your cat has eaten a lot of the plant then the vet may choose to induce vomiting, use activated charcoal, and provide hydration through an IV.
 The vet will also treat any other symptoms that may appear.
 There’s a very good chance your fur baby will need to stay in the hospital for a time until she’s stable.

-The prognosis is better for cats who receive prompt medical care after eating any part of a kalanchoe plant.
+The prognosis is better for cats who receive prompt medical care after eating excessive amounts of kalanchoe plant.